-At t_2 , the spatial attention field has made a selection decision and formed a peak.
+At $t_2$ , the spatial attention field has made a selection decision and formed a peak.
 This creates a self-sustained peak in the reference field, selecting the moving object as reference.
-It also activates the production node 'reference: red' (top of Fig. 2) by projecting activation into the color CoS field via the attention color-space field (both not shown in Fig. 2; see Fig. 1).
-At the same time, the rotation angle field (not shown in Fig. 2) forms a representation of the object's movement direction, which it receives from the attentional movementspace field.
+It also activates the production node "reference: red" (top of Fig. 3) by projecting activation into the color CoS field via the attention color-space field (both not shown in Fig. 3; see Fig. 2).
+At the same time, the rotation angle field (not shown in Fig. 3) forms a representation of the object's movement direction, which it receives from the attentional movement-space field.
 It will later be used as a parameter to rotate the target objects.
-At this point, the architecture has grounded the reference object.
-That is, it has formed a connection between the continuous representations in the fields and the discrete representations in the nodes.
+At this point, the architecture has described the reference object.
+That is, it has created a link from the continuous representation of the object in the fields to the discrete representation of its feature and role in the nodes.

-At t_3 , the behavior to ground the reference object has been inhibited by its CoS node and the behavior to ground the target object has become active.
+At $t_3$ , the behavior to ground the reference object has been inhibited by its CoS node and the behavior to describe the target object has become active.
 However, even though the reference behavior is inactive, the peak in the reference field is still tracking the position of the moving object, because it receives input from the perception fields.
 Contrary to the reference behavior, the selective spatial attention field is not boosted during the target behavior, allowing multiple target candidates to be projected to downstream fields.
 The target field has formed three peaks at the positions of the remaining objects.
 The field's output is transformed and projected into the relational field, where the target positions are now represented relative to that of the reference object.
 This representation is rotated around the reference object and projected into the relational CoS field.

-At t_4 , the relational CoS field has formed a peak at the target position that overlaps most with the spatial template for the relation 'toward'.
-This activates the corresponding production node 'spatial: toward'.
+At $t_4$ , the relational CoS field has formed a peak at the target position that overlaps most with the spatial template for the relation "toward."
+This activates the corresponding production node "spatial: toward."

-At t_5 , the activation from the relational CoS field is transformed and projected back into the selective spatial attention field, from there into the attentional color-space field, and from there into the target field as well as the color CoS field.
-The peak in the color CoS field activates the production node 'target: yellow'.
+At $t_5$ , the activation from the relational CoS field is transformed and projected back into the selective spatial attention field, from there into the attentional color-space field, and from there into the target field as well as the color CoS field.
+The peak in the color CoS field activates the production node "target: yellow."

-At this point, the architecture has produced the relational phrase 'red toward yellow' and has created a grounding of this phrase in sensorimotor representations.
+At this point, the architecture has produced the relational phrase "red toward yellow" and has created a grounding of this phrase in sensorimotor representations.